Who We Are

 We use the information we collect from you to personalize your Faithlife experience, to improve our web site and product offerings, to keep Faithlife safe and secure, to make suggestions to you about groups to join or follow, to recommend products to you, to improve customer service, to process transactions you initiate, to administer contests, promotions, surveys, and other marketing campaigns.

-At times Logos Research Systems may make certain personal information available to strategic partners.
+At times Faithlife may make certain personal information available to strategic partners.
 We only work with reputable partners who will respect your communication preferences.

 All of our email subscriptions include clear instructions for unsubscribing.
 You may choose to unsubscribe from emails sent for marketing purposes or to tell you about new products.